opensafely/os-demo-research/rmarkdown/Rdemo.md

 ```

 This says we want to extract the STP for each patient (or more strictly,
-the STP of each patients’ practice).
+the STP of each patients' practice).
 Here we also use the
 `returning_expectations` argument, which specifies how the `stp`
 variable will be distributed in the dummy data. option, The
 `"incidence": 0.99"` line says that we expect an STP code to be